triptu/personal-website/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby/index.md

 4. SEO and Performance in mind with minimal cost then `Gatsby` is the solution you can build a SPA and PWA applications easily with `Gatsby`.
 Even Wordpress has some cool plugins like `Yoast` for SEO and there are some very good flexibility while using Wordpress enhancing the SEO without much technical knowledge but you need a very good server to keep the performance of the `Wordpress` site up.
 If SEO is your concern then you should make sure that your site renders in less then 3 seconds.

-## Building a Gatsby application

-There are plenty of different ways to build gatsby websites.
-To start with you can look into official [gatsby docs](https://www.gatsbyjs.org/docs/) and the tutorials on their [site](https://www.gatsbyjs.org/tutorial/).
-There are also a list of [plugins](https://www.gatsbyjs.org/plugins/) that can help you to develop your site faster.
-For more comparision about Wordpress with Gatsby you can check this [link](https://www.gatsbyjs.org/features/cms/).
-You can go through the starters which are available over the internet.
-I have also open-sourced my website [Rolwin Reevan](https://rolwinreevan.com) on my [Github page](https://github.com/rolwin100/rolwinreevan_gatsby_blog).
-You can use this starter to build your portfolio.
-I have put in a lot of effort to build this starter.
-So please make sure you give a star for this repo.